AwaNoodle/firstStepsWithDocker/readme.md

 ![Running nginx](/exercises/exercise2/demoB.gif)

-You can see the mount point and ports defined for the container in the [Dockerfile](/exercises/exercise2/Dockerfile) used to build the container
+Figuring out which port to listen to to location to mount isn't always clear cut.
+Most times it's documented, sometimes you take a guess on the EXPOSE or VOLUME definitions inside the Dockerfile, perhaps read configuration files, or possibly guess.
+In this case, there isn't any online documentation, so you can see the mount point and ports defined for the container in the [Dockerfile](/exercises/exercise2/Dockerfile) used to build the container.
+Remember these cases when making your own containers and add some documentation!

 ## Exercise 3 - Creating a Stack with Docker